Alipsa/gade/README.md

-# Grade
+# Gade
 ## A Groovy based Analytics Development Environment for Analysts and Data Scientists

-Grade started off as a fork of [Ride](/alipsa/ride) but I wanted a simpler, more integrated set-up for Groovy based Data Science work.
+Gade started off as a fork of [Ride](/alipsa/ride) but I wanted a simpler, more integrated set-up for Groovy based Data Science work.
 Since there is no equivalent to a data.frame OOTB in Java or Groovy, I decided to use [Tablesaw](/jtablesaw/tablesaw) and integrate it as much as possible to get a similarly convenient experience as in R.